-We've reviewed the most eccentric and most down-right amazing courses this year!
+We've reviewed the most eccentric, most fun, and most down-right amazing courses this year!

 It’s time we focus on the subjects that really matter.
 Sure, your degree in public health is certainly important, but will it prepare you to survive the coming zombie apocalypse?
 And it’s not that your business degree isn’t useful, but in a world of wizards and magic?
 Not so much.

 Although most of your courses will be related to your major, your education in the U.S. doesn’t have to be all business all the time.
 Taking a class or two outside your major can broaden your experience, inspire a new interest, and provide some fun within an often demanding academic program.
 Exploring yourself and taking a fun or unusual class or two is part of what will make your study abroad the most memorable time of your life.
 Read on for our list of some of the most interesting college courses in the U.S!